mesutgdk/TwitterMind/README.md

 # What I Made

-I made a ml module from Twitter Sentiment Database which is made from Cornell Univercity https://arxiv.org/abs/1610.09225
+I made a ml module from Twitter Sentiment Database created by Cornell University https://arxiv.org/abs/1610.09225

 Also i used Matt Donnell's Swifter and import SwifteriOS.framework